OpAayush/OpAayush/README.md

 - 👋 Hi, I’m @OpAayush
 - 👀 I’m Interested in Coding
 - 🌱 I’m Currently Learning html and javascript
-- 💞️ I’m looking to collaborate on 'Discord Bot and Website making'
+- 💞️ I’m looking to collaborate on 'Discord Bot and Website development'
 - 📫 You can contact me with Discord - OpAayu5h#0001
 - 🔗 For more info visit https://opaayush.github.io/portfolio
 <!---